zetamorph/sparkpost-publisher/README.md

 command.
 Optionally, you can specify that you only wish to publish one email using the `--template template-id` flag.
 New templates will be created and published.

+### Multiple environments, review/staging
+If you have multiple environments you can use the `suffix` flag to deploy your templates with a suffix.

+E.g. using `--suffix review` with template `password-reset` will create or update a template with the ID of `password-reset-review`.

 ## Draft
 Submit your drafts using the